ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 About
 ======
-I am the head of the [Pervasive Systems](https://www.utwente.nl/en/eemcs/ps/) research group.
+I am the head of the [Pervasive Systems](https://www.utwente.nl/en/eemcs/ps/) research group at the [University of Twente](https://www.utwente.nl/en/), Netherlands.
 Formerly, I worked as a faculty member at the [Department of Computer Engineering](https://cmpe.boun.edu.tr/) at Bogazici University and [Galatasaray University](https://www.gsu.edu.tr).
-I received my PhD in computer science from the [University of Twente](https://www.utwente.nl/en/), Netherlands, in March 2009.
+I received my PhD in computer science from the [University of Twente](https://www.utwente.nl/en/) in March 2009.
 I also visited USC's Autonomous Networks research group ([ANRG](https://anrg.usc.edu/www/)) during my PhD studies.

 Research Interests
 ==================